rafaelbiriba/cap_blue_green_deploy/README.md

 * **Custom Variables**

-  You can change the default value setting new variable in your capistrano file.
-The default values is:
+  You can change the default values by overwriting them in your capistrano file.
+The default values are:
   - keep_releases: 5
   - blue_green_live_dir: "current_live"
   - blue_green_previous_dir: "previous_live"